Succession Planning in Business and Organisations

 And there are also hidden dynamics and an undercurrent of issues which can make a transition very difficult for everybody involved.
 And more often than not the reasons are not obvious.

-Possible ways to work through succession planning
+Possible ways to work through a succession planning challenge

 Working with system visualisations, which are based on systemic constellations provides a way to surface the relationships, barriers, and entanglements in the system with all its members.
 During systemic constellations, the participants experience not only their own place and their own set of movements but get access to the hidden dynamics within such a system – and an organisation is usually filled with such hidden dynamics.